What is Peroneal Tendinopathy?

 - Using less supportive footwear e.g sandals

-- Post injuries e.g. ankle sprain, foot fracture
+- Post injury e.g. ankle sprain, foot fracture

 - Chronic ankle instability